apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/common_use_cases/paginating_through_results.md

 ---

-If you're trying to [collect data](../executing_scripts/extracting_data.md) on a website that has millions, thousands, or even just hundreds of results, it is very likely that they are paginating their results to reduce strain on their backend as well as on the users loading and rendering the content.
+If you're trying to [collect data](../executing_scripts/extracting_data.md) on a website that has millions, thousands, or even just hundreds of results, it is very likely that they are paginating their results to reduce strain on their back-end as well as on the users loading and rendering the content.

 ![Amazon pagination](../../advanced_web_scraping/images/pagination.png)